 CSD frequently asked questions

-Q: Are there any requirements other than those of Augustana's general acceptance requirements to be accepted into the speech pathology program?
+Q: Are there any requirements other than those of Augustana's general acceptance requirements to be accepted into the CSD (i.e., speech-language pathology program) undergraduate program?

-A: No; however, there is a 3.0 GPA overall requirement in the junior and senior years to remain in the major.
+A: No; however, there is a cumulative 3.0 GPA requirement in the junior and senior years to remain in the major.

-Q: How many students are usually involved with this program each year?
+Q: How many students are usually in the CSD undergraduate program each year?

 Q: What is a typical class size?

-Q: Do students take any sort of introductory class for the program their freshman year or is the first year typically general education classes?
+Q: Do students take any sort of introductory class for the program during their first year or is the first year typically general education classes?

-A: Coursework begins in the sophomore year, including our intro-type class.
+A: Coursework typically begins in the first year, including CSD 110.

-Q: Is it common for students in the speech pathology program to minor in Spanish?
+Q: Is it common for students in the CSD (speech-language pathology) program to minor in Spanish?

-A: In every class, there are a handful of CSD-Spanish double majors; occasionally we have students with a CSD major and a Spanish minor.
+A: In every class, there are a handful of CSD-Spanish or Spanish for Professional Purposes double majors; occasionally we have students with a CSD major and a Spanish minor.

 Q: Are there any opportunities to study abroad with this program?
 Is it common for students to take advantage of this?

 A: There are many, many, many opportunities to study abroad on our campus.
-We are VERY supportive of our majors taking advantage of such opportunities and approximately half of them do some form of study abroad.
+We are very supportive of our CSD majors taking advantage of such opportunities and approximately half of them do some form of study abroad.

 Q: Is the Student Speech-Language-Hearing Association group very active?